 Should you want to do some further reading and have a subscription to the Globe and Mail, their annual ranking of online brokerages might also be worth your time.
 Since Wealthsimple Trade is the newest arrival in the field of online trading platforms and has not been included in many of the annual surveys, consult other sources, such as user-generated app reviews, or even better, find someone who’s actually traded with it.
 There are thousands out there already.

-The information on this page was compiled by Wealthsimple in November 2019.
+The information on this page was originally compiled by Wealthsimple in November 2019 and has since been updated for accuracy.
 In order to uncover competitor information, we looked at our competitors' websites, press releases, and third-party sites.
 The information collected relates to features, accounts, and pricing.
 The guide is only intended for Canadian investors.
 It's important to note that the general information within this guide is not specific to your personal situation.
 Some brokers requested that we not cover them in our content and those brokers have been excluded.